 Heretic is set in a dark dystopian future, an Orwellian world in which saying the wrong thing can get you sent to a re-education camp for mandatory sensitivity counselling, and possessing books not approved by the government is a criminal offense.

-Moral and intellectual courage in the face of government tyranny and censorship.
+Intellectual courage in the face of official censorship.

 Orwellian censorship & free thought

 The novel that George Orwell wrote – which gave rise to the term ‘Orwellian’ – is 1984.
 He was inspired by the autocratic regime of Soviet Russia for its cruel oppression of the common person, who had their personal freedoms stripped away from them.
 Orwell’s books were subsequently banned in Russia for its criticism of Stalin’s methods (and ironically by some states in the US).

 Heretic is about intellectual courage in the face of censorship by the government and official media.